spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 which means pixels will be subsampled N x N and the "center" option will be used for each sub-pixel.
 When ``method`` is "subsample", the parameter ``subpixels`` is used to set the resampling value.
 The default value is 10.

+For IFU cubes the error information is contained entirely in the ERR array, and is not broken out into the VAR_POISSON, VAR_RNOISE, and VAR_FLAT arrays.
+As such, ``extract_1d`` only propagates this non-differentiated error term.
+Note that while covariance is also extremely important for IFU data cubes (as the IFUs themselves are significantly undersampled) this term is not presently computed or taken into account in the ``extract_1d`` step.